twowaits/SDE-Interview-Questions/AmericanExpress/README.md

   Return the number of pairs of students and subjects.
 - Find LCA of a binary tree.
 - Given two integers A and B, return the number of integers from the range [A,,,B] inclusive that can be expressed as the product of two consecutive integers.
+- Given an integer N, return the maximum possible value obtained by inserting one '5' digit inside the decimal representation of integer N.
+- Write a function that, given a string S consisting of N lowercase letters, returns the minimum number of letters that must be deleted to obtain a word in which every letter occurs a unique number of times.
+We only care about occurrences of letters that appear at least once in result.
+- Subarray Sum Equals K Problem

 <b name="tech">Technical Interview Questions</b>
 <br/>